The 20 Best Status Epilepticus Doctors in North Korea

 Advanced in Status Epilepticus

-Kyoung Heo practices in Seoul, Republic of Korea.
-Heo is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are Seizures, Epilepsy, Status Epilepticus, and Juvenile Myoclonic Epilepsy.
+Seong Kim practices practicing medicine in Jeonju, Republic of Korea.
+Kim is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Status Epilepticus, Seizures, and Epilepsy.

 Advanced in Status Epilepticus